absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub add team member`
 This is used to directly add a user to a Team you are the owner of with member permissions.
-The user will need to have been onboarded before you can add them to the Team.
+The user will need to have been on-boarded before you can add them to the Team.
 Adding user as a member performs the following operations:

 1. Associate the user to the Team in the Subatomic database as a member.
 2. Add the user to all OpenShift namespaces associated to the Team and grant them Write permissions.